WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 #### Who did you help this week?

 * Helped CH with funding application
+  * KW: THANK YOU for working on this - I'm glad you found it interesting but I also just had NO time to support CH at all.
 * Reviewed/organised some PRs for Fujitsu team
+  * KW: GREAT!

 #### Who helped you this week?

 * The whole lab helped me with work advice - thanks everyone :)
+  * KW: :heart_eyes:
 * TST helped me fix broken links
+  * KW: So.
+Freaking.
+Cool.
+  * Don't forget to add them to the contributors list!
 * PC helped me by giving interview for newsletter
+  * KW: Fantastic!
 * SM helped me with position paper
+  * KW: I am so excited for this!

 #### What did you achieve?